-- Union are committed to providing reasonable accommodation to pregnant 1 employees.
-2 3 A. The following pregnancy-related accommodations shall not require health care 4 provider certification and are not subject to an employer's claim of undue 5 hardship: 6 Providing more frequent, longer, or flexible restroom breaks; 7 1.
-2. Modifying a no food or drink policy; 8 Providing seating or allowing the employee to sit more frequently if their 3.
-9 job requires then them to stand; and 10 11 4.
-Restricting lifting to 17 lbs. or less.
-12 B. An employee's pregnancy or pregnancy-related health condition may also be 13 14 accommodated as follows: 1.
-Job restructuring, part-time or modified work schedules, reassignment to a 15 vacant position, or acquiring or modifying equipment, devices, or an 16 employee's work station; 17 2.
-Providing for a temporary transfer to a less strenuous or less hazardous 18 position: 19 20 3.
-Providing assistance with manual labor and limits on lifting; 4.
-Scheduling flexibility for prenatal visits; and 21 5.
+- A. The following pregnancy-related accommodations shall not require health care provider certification and are not subject to an employer's claim of undue hardship: - 1.
+Providing more frequent, longer, or flexible restroom breaks; - 2.
+Modifying a no food or drink policy; - 3.
+Providing seating or allowing the employee to sit more frequently if their job requires then to stand; and - 4.
+Restricting lifting to 17 lbs. or less. - B. An employee's pregnancy or pregnancy-related health condition may also be accommodated as follows: - 1.
+Job restructuring, part-time or modified work schedules, reassignment to a vacant position, or acquiring or modifying equipment, devices, or an employee's work station; - 2.
+Providing for a temporary transfer to a less strenuous or less hazardous position; - 3.
+Providing assistance with manual labor and limits on lifting; - 4.
+Scheduling flexibility for prenatal visits; and - 5.
 Any further pregnancy accommodation an employee may request.

-22 23 With respect to these accommodations, the University may request an employee 24 provide written certification from their treating health care provider regarding the 25 need for reasonable accommodation and may deny an employee's request for 26 - reasons of significant difficulty or expense.
+With respect to these accommodations, the University may request an employee provide written certification from their treating health care provider regarding the need for reasonable accommodation and may deny an employee's request for reasons of significant difficulty or expense.